onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 *Falsification conditions:*

-* If, across reasonable design choices for the Q127 encoding, the following pattern holds:
+* If, across reasonable design choices for the Q127 encoding within the admissible class, the following pattern holds:

   * `Inv_truth_core(m_T)` fails to grow or remains close to zero,
   * `Inv_illusion(m_T)` dominates,
   * `Tension_truth(m_T)` remains high,

-  even though all generators share the same simple anchor environment, then the current encoding is considered falsified at the effective layer.
+  even though all generators share the same simple anchor environment, then the current encoding version is considered falsified at the effective layer.

-* If small modifications to the encoding parameters change `Tension_truth(m_T)` arbitrarily without clear mathematical justification, the encoding is considered unstable and rejected.
+* If small modifications to the encoding that are still within the fixed finite library and threshold rules produce arbitrarily different conclusions about stability for the same `G_lib_anchor` and `F_ensemble_anchor`, the encoding is considered unstable and rejected.

+When falsification occurs, the rejected encoding version must be archived together with the experimental configuration and logs.
+Any new encoding proposed in response must be given a new version identifier and must not reuse tuned parameters from the failed version without explicit justification.

 *Semantics implementation note:*

-All quantities are computed in the hybrid regime declared in Block 0, where synthetic samples are discrete but entropy and agreement statistics are treated as continuous fields over the context family.
+All quantities are computed in the hybrid regime declared in the metadata, where synthetic samples are discrete but entropy and agreement statistics are treated as continuous fields over the context family.

 *Boundary note:*